ruby-cube/rue/packages/planify/README.md

 ## Overview & Motivation

-When building complex applications with many interacting parts, event-driven programming enables loose-coupling, proper delegation of responsibilities, and extensibility of modules that are closed to modification, thus improving application maintainability.
+When building complex applications, event-driven programming enables loose-coupling, proper delegation of responsibilities, and extensibility, improving application maintainability.

-However, memory leaks and stale callbacks are inevitably a concern when it comes to event subscription, and while many event systems do provide methods of cleanup, the ones I’ve encountered have felt somewhat cumbersome and unintuitive to me.
+However, memory leaks and stale callbacks are an inevitable concern when it comes to event subscription, and while many event systems do provide methods of cleanup, the ones I’ve encountered have felt somewhat cumbersome and unintuitive to me.

 Performance is another potential concern when it comes to event-driven architecture.
-When an event is too broad, listeners are forced to filter out the majority of triggered events in order to respond to the event that is applicable to their particular instance.
+When an emitter emits too broadly, listeners are forced to filter out the majority of triggered events in order to respond to the event that is applicable to their particular instance.
 That is potentially a lot of extraneous function calls.

-This project is the result of my exploration into how an event system might include a developer-friendly cleanup interface for better memory leak prevention as well as a method of targeted listening for better performance.
+This project is the result of an exploration into how an event system might include a developer-friendly cleanup interface for better memory leak prevention as well as a method of targeted listening for better performance.

+Since Planify represents the overarching event system, this README presents more of a discussion of foundational concepts within the system rather than practical API usage.
+Because Planify is primarily a supporting dependency for other libraries, many examples will reference the APIs of other Rue libraries such as Thread, Pêcherie, and Archer.
 <br/>
 <br/>